corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/deploy/generating-a-node.md

 configFile = "samples/trader-demo/src/main/resources/node-b.conf"
 ```

-* `sshdPort` &lt;integer&gt; - use this configuration option to specify the port for sshd communication.
-For more information, ee [sshd](../setup/corda-configuration-fields.md#sshd).
+* `sshdPort` &lt;integer&gt; - use this configuration option to specify the SSH port for the Docker container.
+This will be mapped to the same port on the host.
+If `sshdPort` is specified, then that port must be available on the host and not in use by some other service.
+If `sshdPort` is not specified, then a default value will be used for the SSH port on the container.
+Use the `docker port <container_name>` command to check which port has been allocated on the host for your container.
+For more information, see [sshd](../setup/corda-configuration-fields.md#sshd).
 For example:

 ```kotlin
 sshd {